 Prep Time and Water Needs

 Rehydration time ranges from 5 to 20 minutes across the meals in our lineup, and this matters more than most backpackers realize until they are cold, hungry, and staring at a pouch waiting for their food to finish.
-Meals that rehydrate in 5 minutes like Peak Refuel and Ramen Hero let you eat almost immediately after boiling water.
+Meals that rehydrate in around 10 minutes like the Mountain House and Peak Refuel entrees let you eat soon after boiling water.
 Meals that need 15 to 20 minutes like Backpacker's Pantry and Good To-Go require planning around your camp setup routine.
 Water requirements also vary: most meals need 1 to 2 cups per serving, which matters when water sources are scarce or you are melting snow for water.
 At altitude above 8,000 feet, add 2 to 5 extra minutes to any listed rehydration time because water boils at a lower temperature and rehydration slows accordingly.

 Dietary Restrictions